eclypsium/USBAnywhere/README.md

 ## Tools

+* wireshark-plugin

-* wireshark-plugin: Wireshark Lua plugin that decodes the virtual media protocol
+  Wireshark Lua plugin that decodes the virtual media protocol

+## Packet Captures

+* virtual_media_iso_attach_detach.pcapng

+  Capture of TCP/623 between Supermicro X10SLM-F and Java application served by its BMC.
+Includes initial opening of Virtual Media window, attaching an ISO, detaching an ISO, and quitting the application.